Rexcrazy804/Zaphkiel/users/dots/quickshell/kurukurubar/README.md

 ### Known Issues
 - `org.Hyprland.style is not installed`: see [#21](https://github.com/Rexcrazy804/Zaphkiel/issues/21#issuecomment-2906546939)
-- empty networktab: currently unimplemented waiting for qs to provide a service.
-For the time being you can use `nm-applet`
 - empty face icon in greeter: symlink an image (of any image type) to ~/.face.icon

 ### Live running on nix